MathisFederico/LearnRL/docs/source/learnrl.agents.rst

 Agents
 ======

-LearnRL gives an API for reinforcement learning agents.
+| LearnRL gives an API for reinforcement learning agents.
-The core Agent object is :ref:learnrl.core.Agent
+| The core Agent object is :any:`Agent`

 .. toctree::